 If you make changes to a board, it must be saved in order to be retained.
 Otherwise, when you navigate away or refresh your browser, the board will revert to the last saved version of the board.

 Note: Trends vs Notes grouping nor the content of your search box is saved as part of the board.
-If you wish to save your keyword search, you can use the title or content filters instead.
+If you wish to save your keyword search, you can use the filters instead.

 Renaming, deleting, duplicating, or moving a saved board